epilot-dev/terraform-provider-epilot-portal/docs/resources/portal_config.md

 Optional:

-- `name` (String) Name of the identifier/attribute.
-Requires replacement if changed.
+- `name` (String) Name of the identifier/attribute
-- `schema` (String) URL-friendly identifier for the entity schema. must be one of ["contact", "contract", "file", "order", "opportunity", "product", "price", "meter", "meter_counter"]; Requires replacement if changed.
+- `schema` (String) URL-friendly identifier for the entity schema. must be one of ["contact", "contract", "file", "order", "opportunity", "product", "price", "meter", "meter_counter"]

 <a id="nestedatt--contract_selector_config"></a>